niemasd/Cosmo/README.md

-# Cosmo-0.91
+# Cosmo
-Source code from Ficedula's Cosmo editor (version 0.91)
+Source code from Ficedula's Cosmo editor.
+I only have the source code from version 0.91.